 The best English translation of Freud's works is The Standard Edition of the Complete Psychological Works of Sigmund Freud edited by James Strachey (24 vols., 1953-1964).
 Many of Freud's works have been published separately in other English-language editions.
 His brief An Autobiographical Study (1925), volume 20 of the standard edition, concentrates on his scientific work and almost ignores his personal life.
 More of his life is revealed, in a fragmented and incomplete way, in his The Interpretation of Dreams, volumes 4 and 5 of the standard edition.
 Freud's personality emerges most clearly from his letters, available in Letters of Sigmund Freud, selected and edited by Ernst L. Freud and translated by Tania and James Stern (1960).
 For an introduction to Freud's thought and style in his own words, the reader should begin with Freud's Clark University lectures, the General Introduction to Psychoanalysis (trans.
 1920), or Problems of Lay-analysis (1927).

-The definitive biography of Freud is Ernest Jones, The Life and Work of
+definitive biography of Freud is Ernest Jones, The Life and Work of Sigmund

-edited and abridged by Lionel Trilling and Steven Marcus (1961).
-A balanced,
+and abridged by Lionel Trilling and Steven Marcus (1961).
+A balanced, somewhat

-somewhat negative discussion, which views Freud in relation to his predecessors
+negative discussion, which views Freud in relation to his predecessors and

 The History and Evolution of Dynamic Psychiatry (1970).